MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-modern-pos-device-activation.md

         8. Open **Certmgr.msc** and go to **Trusted Root Certificate Authorities**.
 Use the **Import** action to import the previously generated **rootCA.pem** root CA file.
         9. In the same window, go to **Personal** and use the **Import** action to import the previously generated **server.pfx**.
         10. Next, open the **IIS Manager**, select the **RetailHardwareStationWebSite** and select **Edit Bindings** from the right-most menu.
-        11. In the new window, select the HTTPS site binding, and the select **Edit**.
+        11. In the new window, select the HTTPS site binding, and then select **Edit**.
 In the final screen, select the newly installed certificate and select **OK**.
         12. Verify the certificate is correctly being used.
 In a web browser, go to `https://<hostname>/HardwareStation/ping`.
         13. Install the certificate on the iOS device: